AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 * 5.2 [Commit and Push the changes in the repository for theme](#committing-the-changes)
 * 5.3 [Run a frontend pipeline](#run-a-frontend-pipeline)

-##### 5.1 Create a new repository for theme on your Cloud Service environment{#create-a-new-theme-repo}
+##### 5.1 Create new repository for theme on your Cloud Service environment{#create-a-new-theme-repo}

-To save the changes, create a new repository for theme.
+To save the changes, create new repository for theme.
 Login to your [AEM Cloud Manager repository](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html#accessing-git) and add a new repository for your theme.

 1. Create a new repository for theme by clicking the **[!UICONTROL Repositories]** > **[!UICONTROL Add Repository]**.